AbigailLoe/AbigailLoe.github.io/quilting/quilting.md

 {% include JB/setup %}
 ### Quilts

-I have always loved making things, and I got very into quilting at the end of college, before starting graduate school.
-It's a lovely way to wind down and make something tangible at the end of a day working with ideas.
 This page documents some of the more recent quilts and quilt tops I have made.

 <div class="bigspacer"></div>